Maria Gabriela Aldana

 Baltimore, MD 21224

-Her installations and murals can found in YO!
-Westside Community Center, Corpus Christi Community Center, Academy for College and Career Exploration and Hamilton Middle/Elementary School in Baltimore and another twelve murals abroad.
-From 2005-2008, Aldana founded & directed Bmore Cultured, a grassroots organization led by teenagers who connect issues of global poverty, race and identity between Baltimore and Nicaragua.
-Bmore Cultured has become a MICA Community Arts summer intensive, Art of Solidarity, which Aldana co-founded to provide travel and social justice vehicles for artists to collaborate directly with Latin America.
+Aldana founded & directed Bmore Cultured, a grassroots organization led by teenagers who connect issues of global poverty, race and identity between Baltimore and Nicaragua.
+Since 2008, Bmore Cultured is a MICA summer intensive, Art of Solidarity, which Aldana co-founded and directs to provide travel and social justice opportunities for artists to collaborate directly with Latin America.